danjgale/danjgale.github.io/_posts/2019-11-28-practical-searchlight.markdown

 results = searchlight.fit_transform(imgs, y)
 ```

-Here, we've created a scikit-learn transformer for scipy's `zscore` function with `axis=1` so that we scale within each pattern insead of within each voxel.
+Here, we've created a scikit-learn transformer for scipy's `zscore` function with `axis=1` so that we scale within each pattern instead of within each voxel.
 I recommend trying each approach and comparing the searchlight maps for curiosity's sake.

 ### Defining a cross-validation scheme